privateprep/coding-space-website/src/pages/programs/birthday-parties.md

       ### Before the Party

       Virtual parties: Guests will receive instructions on how to sign in, the party theme (see below), and what equipment will be needed.
 At this time, we recommend Macs and PCs for our online program.
 If Chromebooks will be used, we ask everyone to let us know ahead of time as it may require extra logistical coordination on our end.
 Tablets, smartphones, and iPads will not work.

       In-person parties: For in-person celebrations, please contact us for more information.

       ### Warm-Up Activity

-      On the day of, we kick-off with a warm-up activity like Price is Right or Cool Hidden Talents.
+      On the day of, we kick-off with a STEM-based activity like Build the Tallest Tower.

       ### Project-Based Coding

       Next, we launch into project-based coding time with our instructors there to guide and prompt problem solving.

-      ### Hands-On, Off-Screen Activity
+      ### Hands-On Activity

-      Then kids take a break, reset, and recharge with a screen-free, hands-on activity.
-Personalize your party by selecting from options like Become a Painting, Themed Yoga, The Coding Space Cooks, Guided Dance, Design Your Own Board Game, or Scavenger Hunt.
+      Then kids take a break, reset, and recharge with a hands-on activity.
+Personalize your party by selecting from options like Robotics, Game Design, or Digital Art.

-      ### Elective

-      Next, we’ll dive into a STEM-based subject that encourages exploration and discovery, with awesome choices kids can pick from like Graphic Design, Font Making, Music Sequencing, 3D Printing, and more.

       ### Wrap-Up

       We wrap up with a fun reflection and a chance to sing Happy Birthday!
 If you’ve provided a cake, this would be the perfect time to light the candles, sing, and serve.

       #### Optional Party Theme

       Prior to the party, the birthday child may select a theme for the event.
-      Pick from favorites like pajama day, backwards day, time travel day, wilderness day, beach day, mustache day, and many others.
   - type: textOnly
-    textAlign: center
+    textAlign: left
     bgColor: "#ffffff"
     textColor: "#264548"
     mdContent: >-
       ### Pricing

-      Parties consist of three hours of activities and coding instruction.
-Our unique 4:1 student-to-teacher ratio ensures personalized learning experience for every child.
+      $1,120 for up to 8 students, for 2 full hours.
+If you have more than 8 students, we add an﻿ additional participant at $60/child.

+      The Party includes:

+      * 4:1 student-to-teacher ratio

+      * Balloons

+      * Music

+      * Coding & STEM Activities on provided computers

+      * Filtered water & cups

+      * Coding Space bag with candy

+      Does not include:

+      * Cake & candles

+      * Themed Paper Goods

+      * Other Food & Beverages (aside from water and bags of candy)

+      * Ice
   - type: textOnly
     textAlign: center
     bgColor: "#264548"